SarthakKamboj/NewsApp/README.md

 </p>

 <p>
     Therefore, to handle for this, I downloaded an image locally and created a function check the validity of an image url.
 This allowed me to avoid having no background and instead render an image that can load faster than its article counterparts.
-    Therefore, to handle for this, I downloaded an image locally and created a function check the validity of an image url.
-This allowed me to avoid having no background and instead render an image that can load faster than its article counterparts.
 </p>